rebelsky/sams-assorted-musings-reflections/post-ccb-2020F.md

 * I'm sad that ENG/GLS-349-01, _Medieval Literature_, was cut.
 That
   seems like an important course.
-* I'm not sure why GDS/POL-395-01, _ST: Ggrphs Bottom Billion_, was
+* There are a few courses that would normally be on the chopping
-  not cut.
-300-level special-topics courses with one student aren't usually permitted.
-There are a few other 200- and 300-level courses with fewer than the traditional minimum of six.
+  block: Under six students, not required for the major, not available for first-years.
 I wonder how much time the Dean had this year to probe for courses to cut and to negotiate about those cuts.
-Since it has only happened to CS once in memory [19], I don't know how all that happens.
+Since it has only happened to CS once in memory [19], I don't know how all those decisions are made and what the implications are.
+I also know that some numbers are misleading.
+For example, CSC 326 normally only has only one or two students in each section, but it provides no teaching credit and those students participate in CSC 324, just with somewhat different assignments and expectations..
 * I don't understand what's happening with HIS-100.
 One section is closed, with sixteen slots open.
 The other three sections are open (they do have more slots available).